BuilderIO/mitosis/docs/customizability.md

 - [Plugins](#plugins)
 - [useMetadata](#useMetadata)

-When building Mitosis components, you might sometimes have unique & special needs.
+When building Mitosis components, you might sometimes have unique and special needs.
 If you want to transform your Mitosis-generated output to fit your needs, by doing things like:

 - add a special import statement at the top of each mitosis file
 - remove a specific style attribute for one given target (for example, if you want your `react-native` output to omit a specific styling attribute that you rley on elsewhere.)
 - modify only _some_ of your components to be dynamically imported

-This (& much more) is possible thanks to Mitosis' powerful plugin system.
+This (and much more) is possible thanks to Mitosis' powerful plugin system.

 ## Plugins